$\infty$-Operads as Analytic Monads: Introduction

 where the map $p$ has finite discrete fibres. \item $F$ preserves sifted colimits and weakly contractible limits. \end{enumerate} \end{thm*} We are mostly interested in endofunctors.
 For a functor $F \colon \mathcal{S} \to \mathcal{S}$, condition (ii) implies that $F$ is of the form

 so our notion of analytic functors does indeed generalize the standard definition for endofunctors of $\Set$.
-We observe that analytic endofunctors of $\mathcal{S}$ are equivalent to symmetric sequences, and that they can also be characterized as the left Kan extensions of homotopical species, meaning functors $\iota\Fin\to\mathcal{S}$ --- this is an \icatl{} version of a theorem of Joyal.
+We observe that analytic endofunctors of $\mathcal{S}$ are equivalent to symmetric sequences, and that they can also be characterized as the left Kan extensions of homotopical species, meaning functors $\iota\Fin\to\mathcal{S}$ where $\iota \Fin$ denotes the groupoid of finite sets and bijections --- this is an \icatl{} version of a theorem of Joyal.
 More generally, analytic endofunctors of $\mathcal{S}_{/I}$ are equivalent to $I$-coloured symmetric sequences (or symmetric $I$-collections), defined as functors $\mathbf{E}(I)\times I \to \mathcal{S}$.

 The combinatorics of trees enter all approaches to operads, explicitly or otherwise.
 In the polynomial formalism, the interplay between trees and operads is particularly intimate, since following \cite{KockTree} we can define trees as certain polynomial endofunctors